drizzlx/sacrifice-remix/README.md

 ﻿
 # Sacrifice Remix
-**Contact me: keepingitmods@gmail.com; or Discord: drizzlx#8615**.
+*This is my creative take on the original RoR1 Sacrifice artifact:*

-This is my creative take on the original RoR1 Sacrifice artifact.
-Monsters will drop loot, spawn faster, and their difficulty scales quicker; in addition to many other features.
-However, unlike the original Sacrifice, all chests still spawn.
-I found it really boring to not have chests, so this simply adds extra layers to the game without taking anything from it.
-Although, if you want to disable chests, you can totally do that!
+Monsters will drop loot, spawn faster, and be more challenging earlier on - plus some other kick a** features.
+As a result, the gameplay is fast-paced and packed with consistent action.
+Although, unlike the original Sacrifice, all chests still spawn.
+I found it really boring to not have chests, so this simply adds extra layers to the game without taking anything away.
+However, if you want to disable chests, you can totally do that!

 Also, please note that this module is a work in progress.
-My aim is to create action-packed and fast-paced gameplay, in which the added difficulty is balanced out by loot rewards and other fun mechanics.
+My goal is to create intense Diablo-style gameplay, in which the added difficulty is balanced out by loot rewards and other fun mechanics.
 To get the best experience, I highly recommend installing the mods listed below in the *Recommended Modules* section.

 ## Features
 - Monsters have a chance to drop a random white/green/red item.
 - Faster spawn rates; there's rarely a dull moment even on stage 1.
 - Difficult monsters spawn sooner and more frequently.
-- Chance on kill to summon a temporary attack drone with random items; scales based on your item count.
+- Chance on kill to summon a temporary attack drone with random items; the item count is based on stages completed.
 - Chest spawns are enabled by default; they can be disabled if you want classic RoR1 Sacrifice gameplay.
 - Simple configurations to control spawn rates, drop rates, and which chests/other interactable objects spawn.